 We are not planning any additional funding for Rubbish and Recycling at this stage, but have reallocated how funds are collected (see below for further details).
-In the Long Term Plan 2018-28 we have:
+In the Long Term Plan 2018-28 we are also proposing to:

-- allocated \$600,000 each year in the first three years for new capital upgrades to our transfer station to allow for more recycling to occur - increased funding from \$10,000 per year by \$1,000 increments in the first three years of the plan to allow the Enviroschools programme to bring on more schools - planned to fully utilise our existing Waste Minimisation funding from Central Government to undertake the other initiatives outlined for waste minimisation.
+- allocate \$600,000 each year in the first three years for new capital upgrades to our transfer station to allow for more recycling to occur - increase funding from \$10,000 per year by \$1,000 increments in the first three years of the plan to allow the Enviroschools programme to bring on more schools - fully utilise our existing Waste Minimisation funding from Central Government to undertake the other initiatives outlined for waste minimisation.